UmakanthOS/oscon2018Labs/AzureBlockChain/Blockchain on Azure.md

 <a name="Prerequisites"></a>
 ### Prerequisites ###

 - An active Microsoft Azure subscription.
-If you don't have one, [sign up for a free trial](https://azure.microsoft.com/en-us/free/?v=18.23).
+For this lab, a subscription is already provided for you to use.
 - [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html)

 <a name="Exercises"></a>